Patrick Mahomes knocked out of AFC Divisional Playoff Game with a possible concussion

 Henne led the Chiefs to a field goal that made it 22-10 with 4:24 left in the third quarter.
 Henne went down the tunnel to check on Mahomes when the third quarter ended.

-The Chiefs announced early in the fourth quarter that Mahomes will not return.
+The Chiefs announced early in the fourth quarter that Mahomes will not return, but post-game head coach Andy Reid showed optimism towards his status in the AFC Championship game.

 Meanwhile, the Browns lost left tackle Jedrick Wills Jr. to an ankle injury and his backup, Kendall Lamm, to an elbow injury, forcing them to turn to Blake Hance.
 Hance was signed from the Jets practice squad on Jan.
 2 to provide some depth to an offensive line that has been decimated by injuries and COVID-19 since the start of the new year.